 What happens if you don’t respond?

 If you choose to ignore the calls or letters from Opos, they could well take more affirmative action.
-This can include steps such as visiting your home or taking legal steps.
+This may include visiting your home or taking legal steps.
 This can include:

-- Issuing a County Court Judgement (CCJ) against you.
+- Issuing a County Court Judgement (CCJ) to you.

 - Sending bailiffs to recover the debt in the form of goods from your home.